fastify/fastify-cli/templates/app/routes/README.md

 If a single file become too large, create a folder and add a `index.js` file there: this file must be a Fastify plugin, and it will be loaded automatically by the application.
 You can now add as many files as you want inside that folder.
-In this way you can create complex services within a single monolith, and eventually extract them.
+In this way you can create complex routes within a single monolith, and eventually extract them.

-If you need to share functionality between services, place that functionality into the `plugins` folder, and share it via [decorators](https://www.fastify.io/docs/latest/Decorators/).
+If you need to share functionality between routes, place that functionality into the `plugins` folder, and share it via [decorators](https://www.fastify.io/docs/latest/Decorators/).

-If you're a bit confused about using `async/await` to write services, you would better take a look at [Promise resolution](https://www.fastify.io/docs/latest/Routes/#promise-resolution) for more details.
+If you're a bit confused about using `async/await` to write routes, you would better take a look at [Promise resolution](https://www.fastify.io/docs/latest/Routes/#promise-resolution) for more details.